sarang0909/text_summarization_api/README.md

    and get the sentences with those topics as a summary.
 3. Other rules: Include sentences with Person names (they are most likely the speakers of a podcast)

-I found an opensource library<a href=" https://github.com/DerwenAI/pytextrank">pytextrank </a> for above approach using TextRank algorithm where original sentences are kept as it is in a summary.
+I found an opensource library <a href="https://github.com/DerwenAI/pytextrank"> pytextrank </a> for above approach using TextRank algorithm where original sentences are kept as it is in a summary.

 Ideas considered but not implemented:
 1. text summary can be converted to audio(voice of a speaker) by using text to audio tools/libraries